-This appendix lists examples of using the vxvoladm command that is provided by the VERITAS Intelligent Storage Provisioning (ISP) feature of VERITAS Volume Manager (VxVM).
+This appendix lists examples of using the vxvoladm and other commands that are provided by the VERITAS Intelligent Storage Provisioning (ISP) feature.

 - Creating Volumes

 - Resizing a Volume

 - Adding or Removing Mirrors

-- Adding or Removing Columns
+- ◆ Adding or Removing Columns

 - Adding or Removing Logs

 - Evacuating Data from a Volume

+- ◆ Using Clone Pools to Implement Off-Host Processing

+- Segregating Database Components

-Further examples are given in "Examples of Using ISP from the Command Line" on page 27, and on the vxvoladm(1M) manual page.
+Further examples are given in "Examples of Using ISP from the Command Line" on page 28, and on the vxvoladm(1M) manual page.